 - Fair access to social security for mobile workers in the EU

-- Better cooperation between member states to ensure access to benefits and root out fraud or errors
+- Better cooperation between member states to ensure workers' access to benefits and root out fraud or errors

 Background: current principles on coordination of social security systems